top of page

 The Stone Museum

-The museum showcases obsidian, volcanic glass that erupted from Mt.Wada about 900,000 years ago, along with obsidian artifacts from the Stone Age.
-Visitors can enjoy learning the history of obsidian here.
+The museum showcases obsidian, volcanic glass that erupted from Mt.Wada about 900,000 years ago, and artifacts made of it.

 Hatano